 This is our own book about guest blogging.
 Every blogger should know about the benefits of guest blogging – and how to get it right for more audience, more engagement, more connections and more revenue.

 Books About Content Creation and Writing

-At some point in your blogging life you will run out of blog post ideas.
+At some point in your blogging life, you will run out of blog post ideas.
 And then you will be happy you have this book.
-Danny Iny (The Freddy Kruger Of Blogging) and his fellow writers not only give you ideas on how to come up with an endless stream of blog posts – they also manage to tremendously motivate you – trust me!
+Danny Iny (The Freddy Kruger Of Blogging) and his fellow writers not only give you ideas on how to come up with an endless stream of blog posts – but they also manage to tremendously motivate you – trust me!

 Content Inc.: How Entrepreneurs Use Content to Build Massive Audiences and Create Radically Successful Businesses